Veronika2025/Project-1_AirBnB_Seattle/README.md

 When it comes to the correlation between the variable price and other selected variables, a high correlation can be seen when it comes to the number of bathrooms, number of beds/bedrooms, cancellation policy and room type.
 However, if we try to explain the price variable via a linear regression based on this variables the R square is at 0.45, telling us that we can only explain 50% of the variance with this model, which is not a good fit.

+5. Licensing, Authors, and Acknowledgements
+   The data used is open data, accessable via kaggle.com and not subject to copyrights.